pennersr/django-allauth/README.rst

 Work is well underway to rectify this situation.
 These days, social account models have been unified, and adding support for additional OAuth/OAuth2 providers is child's play.
+All hardcodedness with respect to providers has been removed.

 Ofcourse, there is always more that can be done.
 Do know that the biggest hurdles to overcome the initial shortcomings have been